 How is the vendor providing the tool's support?
 Is there an active community there?
 Do they provide documentation?
 How quickly do they reply when their clients have problems?
 How quickly do they issue updates and fixes?
 Do they host webinars?
 And so on.

 Regression testing is a software testing concept that you can't overlook.
 It is a core thing to do in a business organization as it makes sure that every part of the system/software is functional before it's deployed into production.
 However, using automated tools for regression testing will ensure efficiency and productivity in the company or organization.
 Waldo is an automated regression tool you can trust.
 It is a no-code automated regression testing tool for mobile applications.
-You can sign up on their website to know more about them and get started.
+You can sign up on their website to know more about them and get started with a free trial.